19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [Act 6 of 2016 wef 01/05/2016]

-(6) Subject to subsection (7), sections 27N and 27P and the relevant regulations, where a relevant member has paid a premium and an annuity plan has been issued to him, then for so long as the annuity plan remains in force and he is alive, the Board shall pay to him, after he has attained the relevant age applicable to him, such monthly income as the Minister may determine.
+(6) Subject to subsection (7), sections 27N and 27P and the relevant regulations, where a relevant member has paid a premium and an annuity plan has been issued to him, then for so long as the annuity plan remains in force and he is alive, the Board shall pay to him such monthly income as the Minister may determine, starting in or after the month in which he attains the relevant age applicable to him.

+[Act 43 of 2017 wef 01/10/2018]

 [18/2009; 23/2012]